 The read instruction is for reading data out.
 The address is latched on rising edge of SCLK, and data shifts out on the falling edge of SCLK at a maximum frequency fR.
-The first address byte can be at any location.
+The first address can't be any location if the device is still in 3-Byte mode.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single READ instruction.
 The address counter rolls over to 0 when the highest address has been reached.